 You might have the treatments as liquids given into a vein (intravenous treatment) or as a combination of intravenous treatment and tablets or capsules.

 You usually have CVP chemotherapy (cyclophosphamide, vincristine and the steroid prednisolone) with the targeted cancer drug, rituximab (Mabthera).

-If your lymphoma has come back since you were first treated or is at stages 3 or 4, you might have several different chemotherapy combinations, with a type of cancer drug called a monoclonal antibody.
+If your lymphoma has come back since you were first treated or is at stages 3 or 4, you might have several different chemotherapy combinations, with rituximab or a similar drug.
 You might have more CVP and rituximab.
 Or you might have one of the following with rituximab:

 - CHOP (cyclophosphamide, doxorubicin, vincristine and prednisolone)